 Sears to close more stores, sales continue fall in 2Q

-NEW YORK (AP) — Sears continued to struggle in its second quarter with declining sales amid heightened competition.
+NEW YORK (AP) — Sears continued to struggle in its second quarter with declining sales amid heightened competition from the likes of Walmart to Amazon.
 It now says it will close even more stores.

-The retailer has been trying to cut costs by closing stores, including 180 this year and already had plans to cut another 150 stores.
+The Hoffman Estates, Illinois retailer, which operates Sears and Kmart stores, has been trying to cut costs by closing stores, including 180 this year and already had plans to cut another 150 stores.
 It now plans to shutter an additional 28 Kmart stores.

 "The retail environment remained challenging," Sears Holdings Corp. said in a statement.

-The Hoffman Estates, Illinois company reported that its second-quarter loss narrowed to $251 million, or $2.34 per share.
+The company reported Thursday that its second-quarter loss narrowed to $251 million, or $2.34 per share.
 Losses, adjusted for one-time gains and costs, came to $1.16 per share.

 In March, Sears said there is "substantial doubt" it could continue as a viable concern, with intense pressure coming from companies like Wal-Mart, Target and Amazon.com.
 It has insisted that its actions to turn around its business should help reduce that risk.